Roy Thomson, 1st Baron Thomson of Fleet: Personal life

-On 29 July 1916, Thomson married Edna Annis Irvine (1895-1951) in Toronto, Ontario, Canada.
+On 29 July 1916, Thomson married Edna Annis Irvine (1895–1951) in Toronto, Ontario, Canada.
 Edna A. Irvine was the daughter of John Irvine and Rebecca Caldwell.

 Thomson had three children: Kenneth Roy Thomson (1923–2006), Irma Jacqueline Thomson (b.
-20 October 1918) and Phyllis Audrey Thomson (b.
-6 July 1917).
+20 October 1918 - d.
+1966) and Phyllis Audrey Thomson (b.
+6 July 1917 - d.
+2007).

 On 22 February 1951, Thomson's wife Edna died in Fort Lauderdale, Florida.

 In 1952, Thomson moved to Edinburgh.

 As of 1964 and 1965, Thomson owned a residence near Port Credit, on Mississauga Road.

 In 1976, Thomson died in London, England.
 A plaque was placed in the crypt of St Paul's Cathedral.

-After Thomson's death in 1976, his son Kenneth became chair of Thomson Corporation and inherited the baronial title becoming the 2nd Baron Thomson of Fleet.
+After Thomson's death in 1976, his son Kenneth became chair of International Thomson Organization (including ownership of the Times) and later reorganised as the Thomson Corporation.
+He also inherited the baronial title becoming the 2nd Baron Thomson of Fleet.
 With the Thomson operations now principally again in Canada, the younger Thomson did not use his title in Canada though he did so in Britain, and used two sets of stationery reflecting this dichotomy.
 In any case, as the peerage title he had was inherited, it did not debar him from retaining his Canadian citizenship, and he never took up his right to a seat in the pre-1999 House of Lords.